roadrunner-php/laravel-bridge/README.md

     forbid: [ ".php" ]
 ```

+> [!TIP]
-> **Note:** Read more about the HTTP plugin in the [RoadRunner documentation](https://docs.roadrunner.dev/docs/http/http).
+> Read more about the HTTP plugin in the [RoadRunner documentation][roadrunner-docs-http].

 ### Jobs (Queue) Plugin

-The Queue plugin allows you to use RoadRunner as a queue driver for Laravel without additional services like Redis or a database.
+The Queue plugin allows you to use RoadRunner as a queue driver for Laravel
+without additional services like Redis or a database.

 #### Configuration